 When it comes to siding your home, there are several sustainable options out there.
 Fiber cement siding or vertical siding, for example, can help you to offer a safety that other options do not have.
 It can also increase your energy conservation as well.
 They are not going to face the typical wood-borne pests other options do and they help to block harmful UV rays which can damage some types of house siding.

 Other siding options include steel siding that gives you an easy to maintain, energy efficient log home look.
 Wood siding can give you a unique rustic design as well as being easy to keep wood-borne pests away.
 Your house siding choice should be one you take into careful consideration.
 There are many options to choose from and each has their own benefits.

 Breathable House Wrap

 You may not have heard of a house wrap before but it’s time that you did.
 House wrap under siding can offer an extra layer of protection between your siding and the inner parts of your home.
 This is important as it blocks dangerous moisture from seeping in and causing havoc on your residence.
-This easy to install layer adds more protection from air seeping in as well while providing your home a safety net from mold or mildew growing on the walls.
+This easy to install layer together with a sturdy exterior wall sheathing adds more protection from air seeping in as well while providing your home a safety net from mold or mildew growing on the walls.

 A Good Foundation is Key

 Another factor you need to remember when talking sustainable homes is the foundation of the home itself.
 If you’re building a new home, you want to consider an ICF home.
 This type of home offers a sustainable material that is durable and can withstand winds upwards of 250 mph.
 If you’re living in a hurricane or high tornado area, this could be a huge benefit to you.
 ICF homes offer you protection against the elements, conservation of energy, cutting power bills each month and a four-hour fire safety rating as well.
 These are a great choice for you to use as they are easy to maintain too.

 The Perfect Roofing Option